Jimmy Garoppolo 'looking forward to challenge,' 'enjoying process' with 49ers

 From there, Garoppolo packed as much as he could and got on a plane for the Bay Area on Tuesday morning.
 He arrived, took his physical and then met with the media.
 He even got a first look at his No. 10 jersey, a number vacated earlier in the day by receiver Kendrick Bourne, who switched to No. 84.

-When the interviews and photo sessions were through, Garoppolo walked off to begin his new occupation as the Niners' franchise quarterback, a promotion more than 3? years in the making.
+When the interviews and photo sessions were completed, Garoppolo walked off to begin his new occupation as the Niners' franchise quarterback, a promotion more than 3? years in the making.

 "I'm eager to get out there and show what I can do on Sundays," Garoppolo said.
 "This league, it's tough, it really is, so when you get your opportunities, you have to take advantage of them because you don't know when you're going to get another."